 Once completed the messages (data) exchanged between your server and end users will be encrypted and secured.

 After enabling SSL/TLS support on your server it will no longer be possible for prying eyes to see the information being exchanged.
-The only requirement for providing this extra security to your users is to install an SSL Certificate on your server.
+The only requirement for providing this extra layer of security is for us install an SSL Certificate on our server.